 An R-TWT scheduling AP when announcing an R-TWT schedule, shall set the Target Wake Time field in the TWT element in transmitted Management frames to TSF [10:25], where TSF corresponds to the first R-TWT SP start time of the corresponding R-TWT schedule.

+[CID1599, CID3258]An R-TWT scheduling AP when announcing an R-TWT schedule with the Restricted TWT Schedule Info subfield set to 3, shall set the two rightmost bits of the Nominal Minimum TWT Wake Duration/Target Wake Time Extension field in the TWT element in transmitted Management frames to TSF [8:9], where TSF corresponds to the start time of the R-TWT SP scheduled for this Restricted TWT parameter set.
+When the R-TWT scheduling AP announces an R-TWT schedule with the Restricted TWT Schedule Info subfield set to 3, the TSF timer at which that R-TWT is scheduled has bits 0 to 7 equal to 0 and bits 26 to 63 equal to the same value as the respective bits in the current value of the TSF timer of the R-TWT scheduling AP.

 The R-TWT scheduling AP shall determine the start time of R-TWT SPs that happen after the first R-TWT SP (next R-TWT SP start time) in a periodic R-TWT schedule based on the start time of the first R-TWT SP and the TWT wake interval of the corresponding R-TWT schedule.